 - Fill your drink glass with a few fresh mint leaves and/or fresh ice.
 If you’re fancy you’ll chill the glass; if you’re in a hurry you won’t.

-- Use the shaker to strain the contents into the drink glass.
+- Use the shaker to strain the contents into the drinking glass.

-- Add sparkling water to fill the drink glass.
+- Add sparkling water to fill the drinking glass.